Highlights

 Murderbot

-Yearning to watch 'Cristo' in the comfort of your own home?
-Finding a streaming service to buy, rent, download, or view the Margarita Alexandre-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.
+Planning to check out 'Cristo' from the comfort of your living room?
+Tracking down a streaming service to buy, rent, download, or view the Margarita Alexandre-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Cristo' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Cristo' right now, here are some particulars about the Altamira Films, Compañía Industrial Film Español S.A.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Cristo' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Cristo' right now, here are some specifics about the Altamira Films, Compañía Industrial Film Español S.A.
 (CIFESA) documentary flick.

-Released , 'Cristo' stars Fernando Rey, José María Seoane, María Jesús Valdés, Carlos Muñoz The movie has a runtime of about 1 hr 13 min, and received a user score of (out of 100) on TMDb, which put together reviews from experienced users.
+Cristo starring Fernando Rey, José María Seoane, María Jesús Valdés, Carlos Muñoz has a Not Rated rating, a runtime of about 1 hr 13 min, and a scheduled release date of .

-Curious to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "Cristo is the first feature film directed and produced by Margarita Alexandre and Rafael Torrecilla.
 Evoking the work of Luciano Emmer, this art documentary tells the story of the life of Jesus using only Spanish paintings.
 In close harmony with the montage, the photographic technique used by Juan Mariné for the filming gives movement to the paintings by Titian, El Greco and Rubens, while the presence of the voices of Fernando Rey, José María Seoane, María Jesús Valdés and other actors of the period give the characters a sense of entity.
 The film received the category of National Interest from the Censorship Board, undoubtedly more inspired by the film’s exaltation of the national artistic heritage and its religious subject matter than by its artistic aspirations." .